Warkworth, New Zealand: World War II, developing community

-In 1933, the road to Auckland had improved enough that the town no longer relied on the steamer service to transport goods, and the steamers stopped operating in 1937.
-After this time, Warkworth transitioned from a logging town into a commercial and service hub for the wider north Auckland area.
+In 1933 the road to Auckland had improved enough that the town no longer relied on the steamer service to transport goods, and the steamers stopped operating in 1937.
+After this time, Warkworth transitioned from a logging town into a commercial and service hub for the surrounding area.
 Logging continued at Warkworth until the 1930s.

 During World War II, Warkworth and the surrounding area became home to over 40 camps for United States Army servicemen, including the 3rd Marine Division, 25th Infantry Division and the 43rd Infantry Division.
 The first personnel to arrive were the 43rd Infantry Division in October 1942, and camps included the modern-day Rodney Showgrounds, and a military hospital that was constructed near Hill Street.
 The historic cement works, which had been closed since 1928, was used as demolition practice by the servicemen.
+Some of the 3rd Marine Division servicemen were stationed in Warkworth.
+The Warkworth Town Hall was used to stage entertainment for the servicemen.
 By 1944 when the United States Army had left, the New Zealand Army requisitioned many of the camps.

-In 1971, the Warkworth Radio Astronomical Observatory was established near the town, as the first major long-range telecommunication centre for satellite telephone circuits and television in New Zealand.
+In 1971 the Warkworth Radio Astronomical Observatory was established near the town, as the first major long-range telecommunication centre for satellite telephone circuits and television in New Zealand.
 By 2010, the facility had been redeveloped as an AUT radio observatory.

 The Warkworth & District Museum, a local museum showcasing local history, opened in 1980.

 Warkworth saw significant suburban housing growth between 2008 and 2018, with the population increasing by 61% between 2006 and 2018.
-In 2023, the Pūhoi to Warkworth section of the Auckland Northern Motorway was opened, diverting traffic away from Warkworth.
-The town is currently projected to triple in size by the late 2040s.
+In 2023, the Puhoi to Warkworth section of the Auckland Northern Motorway was opened, diverting traffic away from Warkworth.
+Warkworth is expected to grow from around 5,000 residents to 25,000–30,000.
+The town is currently zoned for 7,500 dwellings.
+Warkworth is the largest town between Auckland and Whangarei.